Golf is a game of strategy, patience, and skill the same traits that are needed to succeed in the entertainment industry.

 Time has proven I help my students achieve many more successes than failures in their golfing life, opening their minds to the fact that maybe they could be better than they ever thought possible and of course it’s so much fun.

-buy Gabapentin 100mg uk Describe your best/most improved student?
+where can i buy Misoprostol Describe your best/most improved student?
 I believe Ali, now 15 years old, will soon be both my most improved and best student.
 Her dad Tom started driving her the hour and a half from Yuma, AZ to come see me in Palm Springs, CA about two years ago and at the time she was shooting in the low 90s with par being around 72 on most golf courses.
 Even though her scores were not reflecting it, her potential was very obvious and so was her drive to improve.
 Through our work together over the last two years Ali is now shooting in the mid to low 70s with her eye on achieving a Division 1 College Golf Scholarship.
 I’m so proud of her and how far she’s come and have no doubt that we will achieve this goal over the next two years.

-go Describe your worst/least improved student?
+browse around this website Describe your worst/least improved student?
 I do have a small group of folks that come to see me that have a wall up and are not very willing to hear what I’m trying to share with them.
 Most of the time I’m able to break through this wall and open them up to the possibility of them really improving their golf game, breaking through this wall is one of the most satisfying things for me as a golf instructor since overcoming adversity is a hallmark of being a good golfer.
 Have your ever advised a member/student to quit the game of golf?
 No, I would never tell someone to quit golf.
 If someone is struggling to find satisfaction in what they’re doing, they will usually end up stopping on their own.
 I’m just here to be a guide if someone does want the guidance.

 How does your playing ability affect your credibility as a teacher?
 Obviously, it’s important to be a competent golfer if you are going to teach others how to golf.
 Although, I do not believe you have to be a great golfer to be a great teacher.
 Consider probably the best coach in NFL history Bill Belichick, he is not going to out-perform a single one of his players on the field, his talent lies in maximizing the god given abilities in nearly all his players.